Republic: Political philosophy

-The term republic originated from the writers of the Renaissance as a descriptive term for states that were not monarchies.
-These writers, such as Machiavelli, also wrote important prescriptive works describing how such governments should function.
+The use of republic as a specific form of government originated from the writers of the Renaissance, meaning a state which isn't a monarchy.
+These writers also wrote important prescriptive works describing how such governments should function.
 These ideas of how a government and society should be structured is the basis for an ideology known as classical republicanism or civic humanism.
 This ideology is based on the Roman Republic and the city states of Ancient Greece and focuses on ideals such as civic virtue, rule of law and mixed government.

 This understanding of a republic as a form of government distinct from a liberal democracy is one of the main theses of the Cambridge School of historical analysis.
 This grew out of the work of J. G. A. Pocock who in 1975 argued that a series of scholars had expressed a consistent set of republican ideals.
 These writers included Machiavelli, Milton, Montesquieu and the founders of the United States of America.

 Pocock argued that this was an ideology with a history and principles distinct from liberalism.
 These ideas were embraced by a number of different writers, including Quentin Skinner, Philip Pettit and Cass Sunstein.
 These subsequent writers have further explored the history of the idea, and also outlined how a modern republic should function.